 Why is that?

-Reason 5: The DUTCH test gives you a total picture of DHEA production.
+Reason 4: The DUTCH test gives you a total picture of DHEA production.
 The DUTCH test will show you your overall DHEA production (by combining the 3 most abundant metabolites of DHEA which are DHEA-S, etiocholanolone and androsterone).
-The sum of these 3 metabolites gives you a good estimation of your overall production of DHEA, which is a vitality hormone that counterbalances the effects of too much cortisol.
+The sum of these 3 metabolites gives you a good estimation of your overall production of DHEA.
+DHEA is a vitality hormone that counterbalances the effects of too much cortisol.
 The difference between DHEA and DHEAS is that DHEA has an extra sulfate molecule attached to it and 90% of the DHEA in the body exists as DHEA-S. However, this “sulfation” of DHEA into DHEA-S is inhibited by inflammation.
 Therefore, If you have high total DHEA production but low DHEA-S, it could be due to inflammation.

 Here’s a peek at one of my client’s results, Carmen, who lives a very healthy lifestyle with lots of cruciferous vegetables and pasture raised meat.
 She also practices stress reduction and gets adequate sleep.
 Her 2-OH of over 70% (hers was 78.6%, which is awesome) is highly correlated with her healthy lifestyle.
 It’s pretty awesome when you put so much effort into your health to see your labs reflect that effort.
 I know Carmen was happy to find out these results and it influences her to stay motivated with her healthy habits for the long run.